Delhi govt bus catches fire; no casualty reported | Business

 - India

-A government bus caught fire, which spread and burnt down a few shops in southwest Delhi on Wednesday, officials said.
-They said they received information regarding the blaze in Mahipalpur area at 2.21 pm.
-Nine fire tenders were rushed to the area where the Delhi Transport Corporation bus caught fire.
-The flames were doused by 3.40 pm and cooling process is underway, an official said.
-No one was injured, he said, adding that at least three outlets selling air coolers were damaged.
+An air conditioned bus of the Delhi Transport Corporation caught fire which spread and burnt down a few shops in southwest Delhi on Wednesday, officials said.
+The fire department received information about the blaze in Mahipalpur area at 2.21 pm following which nine fire tenders were rushed to the spot, they said.
+The flames were doused by 3.40 pm.
+The cooling process is underway, an official said.

+According to the police, there were around 20 passengers in the bus when it caught fire but they safely de-boarded the vehicle.
+Delhi Fire Service Director Atul Garg said, ''Initially, three fire tenders were rushed to the spot, but the blaze was massive and it spread across a few shops. ''Later, more fire engines were rushed to the spot.
+No one was injured in the incident.''
+At least three outlets selling air coolers were damaged, officials said.
+In a statement, a Tata Motors spokesperson said, ''An unfortunate fire incident occurred on one of the CNG buses in New Delhi.
+Fortunately, there were no injuries to anyone. ''While we are unable to comment on specifics pending investigation, we will extend our fullest cooperation to the authorities in identifying the cause.
+Tata Motors is committed to offering safe and high quality vehicles for public transport.''
+PTI NIT NIT TDS TDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)